lrusso/TalkingHead/README.md

 # Talking Head

-JavaScript algorithms for eyes and mouth movements
+JavaScript algorithms for eyes and mouth movements.

 # Web